Henry - A Western Short Story

 Onlookers quickly scurried out of the way, and the Jackson ladies backed up a step.
 Butler turned slightly to face Henry and was startled by what he saw.

 Henry stood with his arms crossed, and his eyes were bland.
 His smooth young face was calm, and he was clearly not afraid.
-Suddenly, Dan Butler knew that he was just seconds away from death, because this young man was perfectly willing to die, if need be.
-There was now only one way out, so Dan Butler slowly went to his knees in the dust of the street.
+Suddenly, Dan Butler realized that he was just seconds away from death, because this young man was perfectly willing to die if need be.
+There was now only one way out, so a suddenly sweating Dan Butler slowly went to his knees in the dust of the street.

 “Ma’am and Ruby, I apologize for my misdeeds and my impertinence.”
 He glanced up at Henry.
 “Will that be satisfactory?”

 Henry nodded silently, and Butler stood, beating the dust off his knees with his hat.
 The crowd chuckled, and his neck grew cherry red around his collar as he stalked off, humiliated.

 Henry sat on the porch smoking his pipe, and listening to the quail calling one another to bed in the mesquite trees.
 The glow of the sun was almost gone and the first stars were appearing in the east when Ruby came out.
 Instead of sitting across from him as usual, she drew up a chair close beside him and sat silently.
 After some time, she quietly placed her hand on his arm, and he put his hand on top of hers, giving it a gentle squeeze.
 He could smell her new perfume.

 “I sure did.
 But would she still be pretty if she fell flat on her face in a muddy pig pen?
 My girl did that once and still looked as pretty as a spring wildflower.”